 What Happens When I Report to the Police?

-Reporting to police will begin a criminal justice process.
-First, police will conduct an investigation, which includes interviews of the complainant, assailant, and any witnesses.
+Reporting to the police will begin a criminal justice process.
+First, police will conduct an investigation, which includes interviews with the complainant, assailant, and any witnesses.

 Law enforcement will then present their findings to the local district attorney’s office.
 The district attorney will decide if it wants to bring criminal charges.
 If a criminal indictment is filed and the assailant is convicted, they could face penalties such as probation or incarceration.

-It’s important to remember that the criminal process does not involve a school who may have failed to prevent or respond to your sexual assault.
+It’s important to remember that the criminal process does not involve a school that may have failed to prevent or respond to your sexual assault.
 Only a civil lawsuit can address that.

 What Happens When I Report to My School?